tz70s/my-env/README.md

-## This is my laptop packages to install
+## This is my laptop packages need to be installed
 (ubuntu 14.10 LTS )</br>